 Clicking this link will open the eBook in a new screen.
-You may be prompted to login with your MyNCC username and password before you can begin reading the book.
+You may be prompted to login with your Northampton username and password before you can begin reading the book.

-Watch our SpartaCat Tutorial to see a search demonstration.
+Watch our SpartaCat video tutorial for a search demonstration.

 Reference books such as encyclopedias, dictionaries, handbooks, and guides are excellent for background information about your topic.
 They could include overviews, histories, people, events, statistics, and basic facts.
 Some cover a large variety of subjects while others just focus on topics within a specific subject area.

 Reference books that may be useful for your research are not always easy to identify by searching SpartaCat since they contain information about many different topics and ideas within a subject or discipline.